 Ted Cruz and his big plan to keep slutty women from whoring around?…having God step in and punish all women with magical regenerative hymens.
 Naturally.

-I would be hard pressed right now to choose the best GOP candidate out of all of their 2016 Presidential hopefuls.
-But if you were to ask me who their absolute WORST candidate was, I would say Ted Cruz, hands down.
-Not only is he an insane egomaniac with dangerous extremist views, but he also brings absolutely nothing to the table that would benefit this country…aside from his comedic entertainment value, of course.
+I would be hard pressed right now to choose the best GOP member of Congress.
+But if you were to ask me who one of their WORST was, I would say Ted Cruz, hands down.
+Not only is Cruz an insane egomaniac with dangerous extremist views, but he also brings absolutely nothing to the table that would benefit this country…aside from his comedic entertainment value, of course.

 Cruz’s tendency to want to blame or punish women apparently began long ago.
 Now I’m not really sure what these college kids possibly could have been debating when Cruz believed his best means of scoring points was to explain his big plan for curing sluttiness.
 But believe it or not, he actually suggested that God step in and punish women with magical regenerative hymens.

 In one debate, he proposed a method to detect infidelity in which God should “give women a hymen that grows back every time she has intercourse with a different guy, because that will be a ‘visible sign’ of the breach of trust,” according to a recollection by David Kennedy published in a Harvard debate team reunion booklet in 2001.

 Mr. Kennedy’s debate partner mocked Mr. Cruz’s knowledge of the subject matter by contorting herself to see how the anatomy in question could be “visible,” according to the booklet.

 Another unmistakable example of Cruz’s early misogynistic roots can be seen when he expressed his disdain for women in the workplace.